 The repetition could also be a reflection of Smith’s circular speech pattern.
 Indeed, she has not planned what she is going to say to her children, so this poem is a reflection of that impromptu message.
-This is furthered by another technique which Smith uses in Good Bones, caesura.
-There are very few long sweeping lines, instead most lines are disrupted by caesura.
-This disruption is a reflection of Smith’s mind actively working as she talks to her children, frequently changing ideas and moving directions.
+This is furthered by another technique that Smith uses in Good Bones, caesura.
+There are very few long sweeping lines, instead, most lines are disrupted by caesura.
+This disruption is a reflection of Smith’s mind actively working as she talks to her children, frequently changing ideas, and moving directions.
 The structure of the poem exudes a sense of uncertainty, with Smith focusing directly on her lack of clarity.

 Good Bones Analysis

 Life is short, though I keep this from my children.